Updated: 2026-08-16

 Buyer situationBest technical directionWhyUvik Software roleRisk if misfit

-Lending platform with credit-scoring MLDjango + scikit-learn / XGBoost + MLflowMature Python data and web combinationProject delivery with optional staff augMisfit if buyer wants no-code lending suite
+Lending platform with credit-scoring MLDjango + scikit-learn / XGBoost + MLflowMature Python data and web combinationProject delivery with optional staff augmentationMisfit if buyer wants no-code lending suite

 Fraud detection at scaleKafka + Flink + PyTorch + feature storeStreaming and ML in Python ecosystemEmbedded ML and data engineering squadModel risk governance is buyer's job